Now Available.

 Digital Embrace

 I enjoyed your story, but would have liked to have seen the relationship explored in even more depth.
 It was well written and an interesting idea to show both protagonists discover their emerging emotional side through a relationship.
-I would miss the bit about the wet t-shirt, telling us her wet clothes clung to her body was enough.
+I would miss the the bit about wet t-shirt, telling us her wet clothes clung to her body was enough.
 It was a sad ending.
 Let’s hope he can take what he’s learned to another relationship.

 Jackie Frost: 30 Mar 2025